nencki-lobi/ECCS/README.md

 Please cite the corresponding publication when using these materials:

 Zaremba, D., Michałowski, J., Klöckner, C.A., Marchewka A., & Wierzba, M. (2023) Development and validation of Emotional Climate Change Stories (ECCS) stimuli set.
 PsyArXiv.
-[DOI]()
+[DOI:10.31234/osf.io/qx7hr](https://psyarxiv.com/qx7hr)

 ## How to use